Gladralf/Gladralf/README.md

-- 👋 Hi, I’m Alper Kaan Şimşek, @Gladralf
+- 👋 Hi, I’m Alper Kaan Şimşek,
 - 👀 I’m interested in Game Development and Algorithms
 - I'm a psychology student interested in the cognitive psychology and cognitive sciences.
 - I want to combine my programming skills with psychology.